awesomegusS/JupyterHub-LMS-Integration/README.md

 4. **Add JupyterHub to a Course Module**:
 - In Canvas, go to your course and add JupyterHub as an **External Tool** in a module.
 - Edit tool and check box option to allow canvas to open Jupyter hub in a new window
-- Test it by launching JupyterHub from within the course module to make sure the LTI integration works.
+- Test it by launching JupyterHub from within the course module to make sure the LTI integration works and docker configuration works.